Published Oct 12, 2022

 Eldercare Locator is a program that connects people to services for older adults as well as their family members.
 This can include transportation to treatment facilities, support groups, and more.

 Practicing self-care is vital for overall well-being.
-This includes getting enough sleep, eating a balanced diet, getting enough exercise, and keeping up with health appointments.
+This includes getting enough sleep, eating a balanced diet, enjoying your own company, getting enough exercise, and keeping up with health appointments.

 Especially on social media, it’s easy to believe that people online have a better social life than you do, but try to remember that social media is merely a highlight reel and never tells the full story.

-Health care providers, such as therapists, can help make navigating difficult feelings such as social anxiety and loneliness easier.
+At times, our emotions and loneliness can feel overwhelming, making them difficult to address.
+Talking with a health care provider, such as a therapist or mental health professional, can help make navigating difficult feelings such as social anxiety and loneliness easier.
 They can teach coping skills for the times one may feel lonely and improve emotional health and wellness.

 Even if it’s just a brief conversation with the grocery store clerk, a neighbor, or the mail person.
 Social interaction of any kind can help anyone experiencing loneliness feel connected and less alone.